Getting Ready for Immigration to Canada: Helpful Tips

 Nevertheless, there’s another side of the coin - Canadians solve problems a bit differently.
 They have a different mentality, which defines how they behave in different situations.
-This is why the best thing a new immigrant can do for himself is to try to understand how the Canadian system works, how to communicate with people, how to approach different situations.
+So what is the best thing a new immigrant can do for himself while getting ready for immigration to Canada?
+Well, it is trying to understand how the Canadian system works, how to communicate with people, how to approach different situations.

 Again, one might choose to stay in a hotel for weeks or even a month, though there are good deals available if a person plans to stay for a week or a longer period.

-Once a problem of temporary accommodation is settled, it is a good idea to begin searching for a place to stay over for the long term.
+Once you settle a problem of temporary accommodation, it is a good idea to begin searching for a place to stay over for the long term.

-The next step is getting a SIN number and Health Insurance.
+The next step on your way to getting ready for immigration to Canada is obtaining a SIN number and Health Insurance.

 For a SIN number, newcomers must apply in the Canada Employment Center nearby them.